gibaus/gibaus/README.md

 About me - Hi there 👋
 Why you'd want to hang out with me

-My name is The gibaus.
+My name is The Gibaus.
 I have the following qualities:

     I rock a great beard
     I’m extremely loyal to my friends